 School City

-Contact Name Contac ct E-mail:
+Contact Name Contact E-mail:

-Contact Phone Dates of Event
+Contact Phone Dat Dates of Event

 Age(s) bringing Arrival Time: Departure:

-Attending: Boys Girls Adult Fema ales Adult Males
+Attending: Boys Girls Adult Fen nales Adult Males

-Ropes e 4-6+ hour experience ind ng Group Initiatives and Low cluding Group Initiatives, Low
+Ropes ling Group Initiatives and Lov

-Since we cannot fully p Course is a progression to a predict how a group will prog t to, but will work toward acc
+dict how a group will pro accomplish specific outcome ogress, we do not guarantee ccomplishing the desired es.

 Team Breakdown

-outcomes.
+What is the total number of participants in Challe enge Course?

-What is the total number of participants in Challenge Course?
+How long has the team be een together?

-How long has the team been together?
+What are the goals or out comes you, as the leade er, are hoping for?

-What are the goals or outcomes you, as the leader, are hoping for?
+Any other information we should be aware of as t facilitators?

-Any other information we should be aware of as facilitators?
+CONTACT US